catherineholland1/PhD/Bayesian Hierarchical Model for Compositional Data with Structural Zeros/README.md

-Code and Supplementary Material for Chapter 3: Bayesian Hierarchical Model for Compositional Data with Structural Zeros
+## Chapter 3: Bayesian Hierarchical Model for Compositional Data with Structural Zeros

+Code and Supplementary Material